De Blasio vows 50% more affordable rentals

 The 300,000 units are a mix of 60 percent preserved housing — apartments that would have otherwise left rent regulation — and 40 percent new ones.

-The city also promised to spend about $750 million of tax dollars over the next four years toward the housing goal.
+The city also promised to spend about $750 million in tax dollars during the next four years toward the housing goal.

-“We came in here with the clear decision to change the rules of the game,” to be less favorable to real estate developers, he said.
+“We came in here with the clear decision to change the rules of the game,” to be less favorable to real estate developers, de Blasio said.
 “Our job is to step in and level the playing field to the maximum extent possible.”

 Deputy Mayor Alicia Glen, who oversees housing programs for de Blasio, said the new goal was possible because progress toward the plan so far exceeds projections.
 But those predictions are predicated on the success of the economy, which has boomed since rebounding after cratering in 2008.